Do The Complex Measurements Involve In PCB Artwork Designing Befog You?

 In the manufacturing of PCB, holes are drilled on the outside spots that are prone to get scratched or cracked.
 These areas or sections are used to transport the printed circuit board from a single process to another in which conveyor belts are used.

-Hence, in all such areas, the track must not be located as it can easily be peeled off, damaging the entire infrastructure.
+Hence, the track must not be located in all such areas as it can easily be peeled off, damaging the entire infrastructure.
 Therefore, in the areas where holes used for mounting the PCB spacers are drilled, tracks should not be placed.

 Image 7: Tracks Restricted Area